-Using a Hong Kong Entity to invest in China
+Using a Hong Kong Entity to invest in China in 2024

 Hong Kong tax regulations allow foreigners to register companies in Hong Kong which can be legally exempt from Hong Kong corporate income tax.
 Such entities can be registered with a paid-up share capital of only US$1 and are usually “paper companies”, that is to say business without any staff in Hong Kong.